4 Ways to Improve Your Hair’s Porosity

 Porosity refers to your hair’s ability to both absorb and retain moisture.
 Most of us curly and kinky girls suffer from high porosity.

 The best way to explain high porosity in natural hair is imagine that your hair is a sponge.
-A sponge absorbs water very quickly and become soft and flexible.
+A sponge absorbs water very quickly and becomes soft and flexible.
 But just as fast as it absorbs the water, it loses it at the same rate.
 High porosity in hair is the same way.
 This translates into dry hair that has a difficult time retaining moisture.
 Hair is also hard and lacks flexibility or elasticity.
 This makes it more susceptible to breakage and damage from both internal and external factors.
 Usually raised and damaged hair cuticles are the blame.
 The hair cuticle is the outer layer of the hair.
-It’s appearance is very similar to shingles on the roof of a house.
+Its appearance is very similar to shingles on the roof of a house.
 They allow water to enter and leave the hair shaft.

 Here are four treatments or products that help to decrease your hair’s porosity by closing or repairing damaged hair cuticles.
 By closing and repairing the hair cuticle you are helping to moisturize and strengthening the overall health of your hair.

 Deep conditioners are hair products that fortify the hair with moisture or protein ingredients.
 There are many on the market but can be distinguished between functionality.
 Deep conditioners will either intensely moisturize your hair or strengthen and repair by infusing proteins.

 Weekly deep conditioning with a moisturizing deep conditioner especially in the winter can increase its ability to absorb & retain water.
 I’m a fan of Carol’s Daughter Olive Oil Infusion or Eden BodyWorks Jojoba Deep Conditioner.
 Protein deep conditioners replenish your hair’s protein that are loss through regular maintenance such as shampooing.
 Protein deep conditioning treatments can be done monthly.